 One of the most common clinical challenges faced in eye care is dry eye.
 Dry Eye Disease (DED) affects approximately 40 million people in the U.S. and less than 5 percent of the DED patient population has been diagnosed and is being treated, according to Healthcare Maintenance Organizations data.

-Keeping up with the latest technology in the diagnosis and treatment of dry eyes, Frantz EyeCare is now certified by TearLab as an “Accredited Dry Eye Center”.
+Keeping up with the latest advancements in technology in the diagnosis and treatment of dry eye disease, Frantz EyeCare is certified by TearLab as an “Accredited Dry Eye Center”.
 Certification indicates that Frantz EyeCare has demonstrated expertise and dedication to the most advanced technologies and treatments in the management of dry eye disease.
-Medical Director, Dr. Jonathan Frantz and our team of doctors have extensive experience in the diagnosis and treatment of dry eye disease.
+Medical Director and Chief Surgeon, Dr. Jonathan Frantz and our team of specialists have extensive experience in the diagnosis and treatment of dry eye disease.